-Orange roughy fisheries pass annual audit and close all conditions.
+2020 Orange roughy fisheries pass annual audit and close all conditions.
 All fisheries are now certified without conditions and meet the 80% level or higher for all MSC criteria - confirming they are amongst the top performing fisheries in the world.

-MSC introduces labour criteria and DWG reports for the first time on measures to prevent forced and child labour.
+.
+2019 MSC introduces labour criteria and DWG

+reports for the first time on measures to prevent forced and child labour.
 Hake, hoki, ling and southern blue whiting pass annual audit.

-2018 Hake, hoki, ling and southern blue whiting recertified and two of four orange roughy conditions closed.
+2018 Hake, hoki, ling and southern blue whiting recertified and two of four whiting recertified and two of four orange roughy conditions closed.

+.
 2016 Three orange roughy fisheries certified with four conditions.